5) Entry to Switzerland

 Various regulations apply for entering Switzerland.
 A basic distinction is made between citizens of EU and EFTA countries and those of other countries.
 The State

 Information/reminders for entering the Schengen area can be useful if you are planning to visit Switzerland.
-You will find information about entering into Switzerland (requirements, short-stay calculator, visa obligation, etc.) on the webpage of the Swiss Federal Gouverment.
+You will find information about entering into Switzerland (requirements, short-stay calculator, visa obligations, etc.) on the webpage of the Swiss Federal Government.

-Visas for foreign nationals can be issued by the Swiss representation covering their place of residence.
-Basically, there are two types of visa.
-Both can be applied for by completing a visa application form submitted in good time.
+Visas can be issued by the Swiss representation covering their place of residence.

-Since Switzerland’s adherence to the Schengen and Dublin agreements came into force (12 December 2008) Swiss representations abroad are able to issue particularly two types of visa, depending on the purpose of the proposed stay:
+Since Switzerland’s adherence to the Schengen and Dublin agreements came into force (12 December 2008) Swiss representations abroad are able to issue the needed visa.